Many cultures use rituals during the adolescence and teen years to mark the time when children transition to becoming responsible for themselves.

 Four or eight hours won’t be enough.
 It will take the full marathon process for the magic to take place.
 When each individual stops struggling to be heard and understood, unexpected things begin to happen.

-And it will also work for our adult children.
-It’s never too late to marathon with our loved ones.
-It can provide a great opportunity for release, especially if they’re still carrying our voices in their heads.
+Marathoning will also work with our adult children.
+It’s never too late to communicate this way with our loved ones.
+It can provide a unique opportunity for release, especially if they’re still carrying our voices in their heads.

 48 hours of exclusive focused positive attention provides a rare opportunity for parents and children to discover new ways to communicate.